pdg-solutions/gobokly-mobile-translations/README.md

-# GoBokly Mobile Translations
+# Bookly Mobile Translations

-This repository contains all the translations used by the GoBokly Mobile application you can fin in [here](https://codecanyon.net/item/bookly-mobile/25986332)
+This repository contains all the translations used by the Bookly Mobile application you can fin in [here](https://codecanyon.net/item/bookly-mobile/25986332)

 The language used by the application is set at the environment configuration file.